juliagrippo/di-2021/2.mapping-time/process/README.md

 Idea #3: Minimal Shapes
 Concept: My third idea is to give each element of time it’s own distinctive shape.
 Seconds will be represented by a diamond that changes value each second.
 Hours will be represented by an elongated rectangle that changes its orientation each hour.
 Minutes will be represented by a circle that changes hue each minute.

+Idea #4: Overlapping Squares
+There will be three squares aligned on top of one another and aligned to the center of the screen.
+The clock will use the retinal variable, size, to tell time.
+Each second, minute, and hour, each square will change value.
+The gradient from white to black depicts the spectrum of 0-60 seconds, 0-60 minutes, and 0-24 hours.
+The largest square is seconds, the middle sized square is minutes, and the smallest square is hours.

+Idea #5: Position of Dots
+There will be three dots on the screen.
+They will all move horizontally across the screen, utilizing the retinal variable, position, to tell time.
+Every second, the dot closest to the top of the screen (seconds) will move to the right.
+The second dot (minutes), aligned to the middle of the screen, will also move horizontally each minute.
+Lastly, the third dot, closest to the bottom of the page (hours), will also move horizontally across the screen.
+The colors of the circles will change on a 24 hour cycle.
+The colors will change according to a red to blue gradient.
+The gradient from blue to red depicts the spectrum of 0-60 seconds, 0-60 minutes, and 0-24 hours.

+Idea #6: Orientation of 3 Elongated rectangles
+Three elongated rectangles will be aligned to the center of the screen.
+Each rectangle will take on a different length with the hour hand being the longest.
+This clock will rely on the retinal variable, orientation, to tell time.
+Each rectangle will rotate in regards to the unit of time that it is measuring.
+0-360° will represent 0-60 seconds, 0-60 minutes, and 0-24 hours.
+The colors will change according to a red to blue gradient.
+The gradient from blue to red depicts the spectrum of 0-60 seconds, 0-60 minutes, and 0-24 hours.